 March 11: you missed another great discussion with Lindsay Hansen (Oviatt) but you can still read Lindsay's handout

 April 21: and Stacey Bieber (English) had additional wonderful ideas which you can see if you read Stacey's handout

-July 17: we had a big turnout for this session; here are Debbi's thought-provoking questions and project ideas, which sparked quite a vigorous discussion.
+July 17: we had a big turnout for this session; here are several thought-provoking questions and project ideas from Debbi Mercado (WPE/U100) which sparked quite a vigorous discussion.